NiketanG/instaclone/README.md

 -   [ ] Video Posts
 -   [ ] Activity Tab
 -   [ ] Animations
+-   [ ] React Native Web support
+-   [ ] Testing on iOS

 ### Note

-This is not a 1:1 Replica of Instagram.
-The aim of this project was to try and test out [Supabase](https://supabase.io/).
+This is not a 1:1 Replica of Instagram and will never be.
+The aim of this project was to try and test out [Supabase](https://supabase.io/) and Mobx-State-Tree with React Native.